Utah Deaf History and Culture

 Author’s Note

-My colleague, Julie Hesterman Smith, an interpreter, knew Beth Ann Stewart Campbell through a family friend.
-We proposed that she, through her remarkable achievement, receive recognition for having achieved the distinction of becoming the first nationally certified Registry of Interpreters for the Deaf (RID) interpreter in Utah and the United States in 1965.
-This is a significant milestone in the history of interpreting, and we believe it is a fitting tribute to her pioneering work.
+I would like to share a bit about my wonderful colleague, Julie Hesterman Smith.
+She is an incredible interpreter and is connected to the amazing Beth Ann Stewart Campbell through a family friend.
+We thought it would be fantastic to celebrate Beth Ann for her groundbreaking achievement as the first nationally certified interpreter from the Registry of Interpreters for the Deaf (RID) in both Utah and the United States back in 1965.
+This milestone is significant in the history of interpreting, making it a perfect way to honor her pioneering spirit!

-On August 8, 2014, UTRID presented Beth Ann with the Kim Maibaum Lifetime Achievement Award.
-She is a Utah native, a Child of Deaf Adult (CODA), and a former director of the Utah Community Center for the Deaf.
-Her outstanding contributions were recognized by the Utah interpreting and Deaf communities.
-As a trailblazer, Beth Ann not only paved the way for numerous interpreters but also opened doors for those who followed in her footsteps, significantly shaping the Utah interpreting community.
-Her unwavering dedication to this community greatly inspires us.
-Individuals like her have helped us get to where we are today.
+On August 8, 2014, UTRID had the pleasure of presenting Beth Ann with the Kim Maibaum Lifetime Achievement Award.
+As a proud Utah native and a Child of Deaf Adults (CODA), she has made a lasting impact as the former director of the Utah Community Center for the Deaf.
+Both the Utah interpreting and Deaf communities have recognized her outstanding contributions, which is easy to understand!
+As a trailblazer, Beth Ann has opened many doors for future interpreters while positively shaping the Utah interpreting community.
+Her dedication is an inspiration to all of us!

-It is a tremendous honor to have the privilege of meeting Beth Ann and getting to know her.
-Thank you, Beth Ann, for all you have done for our community!
+Meeting Beth Ann and getting to know her has truly been a privilege.
+Thank you, Beth Ann, for everything you've done for our community!

 Jodi Christel Becker